vlorman/DA-causal-inference/main.md

     our conclusion that Krasner’s DAO caused a statistically significant decrease in uncategorized charges controlling for arrests.

-We see that our conclusions for property, other, and uncategorized offenses are quite robust to effects of potential unobserved covariates and our conclusions for drug and violent offenses are moderately so.
+Based on our sensitivity analysis, we conclude that our treatment effect estimates for property, other, and uncategorized offenses are robust to effects of potential unobserved covariates and our conclusions for drug and violent offenses are moderately so.
 However, our conclusion that Krasner’s office caused an increase in charges for firearms offenses controlling for arrests is quite sensitive to the effects of potential unobserved covariates.

-## Appendix: other matching methods
+In conclusion, our analysis shows that Krasner’s DAO had a statistically significant effect on the number of cases charged for each offense type, a decrease in 5 of 6 categories.
+None of these estimates are as large in magnitude as simple point estimates (prior to controlling for arrests) would suggest.
+The largest estimated effect we observe is a 34.8% decrease in charges for other offenses (sex work related offenses and threats of violence), followed by a 15.6 percent decrease in charges for property related offenses.
+For firearms offenses, despite the fact that arrests increased steeply during roughly the same time frame as charges, we find that the effect of Krasner’s DAO was an 8% increase in charges.
+However, our sensitivity analysis suggests that an unobserved covariate would only have to be responsible for a small change in charge counts to reverse this conclusion.

+## Future Directions

+Our sensitivity analysis above suggests that the extent to which our ignorability assumption holds could reverse our conclusion, particularly that Krasner’s DAO was responsible for an increase in firearms charges.
+If we had more data on potential factors that effect charges such as prior criminal records of defendants, changes to state laws and policies regarding how arrests are charged, and quality of police reports and data provided to the DAO, we would be better able to evaluate this assumption.

+The longitudinal nature of our data also suggests that a model that takes this into account could provide more accurate effect estimates.
+For instance, an interrupted time series model could be well suited for this problem.
+One challenge is the lack of a control population post 2018 (after Krasner took office).
+Future work in this direction could proceed by finding charge and arrest data from a comparison population in a different city which did not experience a change in DA during our time-frame and use this in an interrupted time series framework.

+Finally, beyond charges, the DAO plays a substantial role later in the criminal justice process, particularly in the bail process, diversionary programs, and sentencing.
+It would be interesting to implement some of these methods (controlling for the actions of other actors, such as judges, in the process) to estimate the effects of Krasner’s DAO in these areas.
+Such studies would create a more comprehensive picture of Krasner’s DAO’s effect on the criminal justice system in Philadelphia.

+## Bibliography

 <div id="refs" class="references">